thangchung/GrpcJsonTranscoder/README.md

 $ {"Product":{"Id":915,"Name":"product 1 created","Quantity":1,"Description":"this is product 1 created"}}
 ```

 ## How to understand it!

-The project aim is for .NET community and its ecosystem which leverage the power of [Ocelot Gateway](https://github.com/ThreeMammals/Ocelot) which is very power in the gateway components were used by varous of companies and sample source code when we try to adopt the microservices architecture project.
+The project aims to .NET community and its ecosystem which leverage the power of [Ocelot Gateway](https://github.com/ThreeMammals/Ocelot) which is very powerful in the gateway components were used by various of companies and sample source code when we try to adopt the microservices architecture project.

 ![](assets/overview.png)

-We will normally use Ocelot configuration for the transcode process, the main parser and transformation processes are only happen at aggregation service level so that you will easy to upgrade Ocelot in case we need, but not effect to the grpc-json transcode seats in the aggregation service.
+We will normally use Ocelot configuration for the transcode process, the main parser and transformation processes are only happening at aggregation service level so that you will easy to upgrade Ocelot in case we need, but not affect to the grpc-json transcode seats in the aggregation service.

 ```json
 // ocelot.json